 - coordinator of the commercial editing reading group

 Richard writes contemporary commercial fiction under the pseudonym R J Gould.
-He is a member of the Romantic Novelists Association, recruited by the publisher Accent Press following his participation on their New Writers Scheme.
+He is a member of the Romantic Novelists Association, recruited by the publisher Accent Press, now Headline Access, following his participation on their New Writers Scheme.
 His first novel was shortlisted for the Joan Hessayon Award in 2016 following his participation on the RNA New Writers Scheme.

 Richard greatly appreciates the Cambridge Writers role in providing support during the lonely activity of writing novels.
 He leads the Commercial Editing Group, within which fellow writers discuss their work in progress.

 His writing takes a humorous look at second-chance relationships, with heroic journeys derailed by the accumulation of decades-worth of baggage.
 Novels to date are A Street Café Named Desire (2015), The Engagement Party (2016) and Jack and Jill Went Downhill with publisher Endeavour Media (2019).

 Humorous romance bursting with home truths.

 His wife, Liz, panics, suffering all the old cliches - "feeling trapped", "needing space", "fearing ageing".